jewel/clone-terminal-window/README.md

 It gleans all of this state from the root window.

-Requirements
+Installation
 ------------

-ruby
-xdotool (available in apt)
+Install ruby and xdotool (both available in apt).
+Create a hotkey in your window manager that will run this script (I'm using CTRL-SHIFT-T.)